Sean Payton: Adrian Peterson’s aging defies conventional wisdom

-Saints running back Adrian Peterson looked like age had caught up to him last season in Minnesota, as he managed to play in just 13 games and averaged a meager 1.9 yards a carry.
+Saints running back Adrian Peterson looked like age had caught up to him last season in Minnesota, as he managed to play in just three games and averaged a meager 1.9 yards a carry.
 But coach Sean Payton says Peterson looks like a kid again at Organized Team Activities.

 Payton says everything he has seen from Peterson at the Saints’ facility this offseason indicates that he isn’t aging like most athletes.